crdueck/exactEarth/functional_lunch_and_learn.md

 # Monad Transformers

-In the few lines of code in the last slide, we've created a fully usable co-operative thread implementation.
+In the few lines of code in the last slide, we've created a fully usable co-operative thread DSL.
 All we need are a few smart constructors.

 ~~~ haskell
 yield :: Monad m => Thread m ()